mstanczy/git-workshop/README.md

 git log
 ```

 13. Make another edit on the remote branch (on gitlab account).
-Edit line 65 and change "Hello, Programmability Makers!" into "Welcome"
+Edit line 65 and change "Hello, Programmability Makers!" into "Welcome".
+Add a commit message "*Updated welcome message*".
+Commit changes.

 14. This time instead of pulling changes we will use **fetch** command.
 ```